Hussein Shah of Johor: 1819 treaty

-1824 Anglo-Dutch treaty
+1824 treaty

-Tensions between the Dutch and British over Singapore persisted until 1824, until they signed the Anglo-Dutch Treaty.
-Under the terms of that treaty, the Dutch officially withdrew their opposition to the British presence in Singapore.
+Tensions between the Dutch and British over Singapore persisted until 1824, when Sultan Hussein and Temenggong Abdul Rahman were called upon to sign the 1824 Treaty of Friendship and Alliance with the 2nd resident of Singapore Dr John Crawfurd at the Government Hill on 2 August 1824.
+Under the terms of that treaty, they agreed to maintain free trade in their possessions but were forbid to have any correspondence with foreigners without the EIC's permission.
+The Dutch would officially withdrew their opposition to the British presence in Singapore.
 The treaty has the effect of carving the Johor into two spheres of influence; modern Johor under the British and the new Sultanate of Riau under the Dutch.
-The treaty was concluded in London, between the British and the Dutch, effectively breaking up of the Johor-Riau into two.
+The treaty was concluded in London, between the British and the Dutch, effectively breaking Johor-Riau into two.

 Later years and death

 The British successfully sidelined Dutch political influence by proclaiming Hussein Shah as the Sultan of Johor and Singapore.
 Hussein Shah's claim to be Sultan of Johor and Singapore was by all accounts not recognised by the Malay rulers and was only a nominal title.
 Temenggong Abdul Rahman's position, on the other hand, was strengthened as the signing of the treaties detached him the influence of Raja Ja'afar.
-The Dutch took the bold initiative of taking the royal regalia from Engku Putri Hamidah by force after hearing of rumors of Sultan Hussein requesting British aid to get hold of it.
-In November 1822, Sultan Abdul Rahman was installed as the Sultan of Lingga, complete with the royal regalia.
+The Dutch took the initiative of taking the royal regalia from Engku Putri Hamidah by force after hearing of rumors of Sultan Hussein requesting British aid to get hold of it.
+In November 1822, Sultan Abdul Rahman was installed as the Sultan of Riau-Lingga, complete with the royal regalia.